Current Perspectives in Cardiovascular Disease module (PN50125)

 This module is suitable for any health professional, involved in delivering or managing the care of cardiac patients in the acute or community setting.

-This module is delivered through a blended approach with a combination of 5 face to face contact days, work based learning and additional educational support through My Dundee (the University virtual learning environment).
+This module is delivered through a blended approach, work based learning and additional educational support through My Dundee (the University virtual learning environment).
 Access to My Dundee offers you easy access to web resources and documents needed for your studies, as well as facilitating discussions and the exchange of ideas with fellow students and tutors.

 The aim of this module is to allow you to: